Lien

 Borrowers usually encounter liens during the title review and closing phase, when the transaction is being checked for ownership and claim issues.

-Liens can also matter later in refinances or sales, because existing claims may need to be paid off, subordinated, or otherwise resolved before a new loan or transfer can proceed.
+Liens can also matter later in refinances or sales, because existing claims may need to be paid off, subordinated, released, or otherwise resolved before a new loan or transfer can proceed.

 Practical Example